Use the button below to purchase a seat in the next Mastering a Mediating or Moderating Effects Research Study webinar class.

-The class will be held from March 18, 2019 to April 25, 2019.
+The class will be held from September 7, 2020 to October 15, 2020.
 The early registration fee of $250 covers the cost of registration and all course materials.
-Early registration will be available until January 18, 2019 (Midnight, EST).
+Early registration will close on August 14, 2020 (Midnight, EST).
 After that date the full registration fee of $300 will apply.

 Contact Dr. Bannon at the email above with any issues regarding registration.
 After registration you will receive an email message confirming your registration in the webinar class.

 The Thought Process Behind This Course

 The study of indirect effects (i.e., mediating and moderating effects) is one of the most exciting and interesting activities in quantitative research.
 Specifically, the study of direct effects (where if variable A increases then variable B either increases or decreases) is quite important.
 However, the study of indirect effects helps us to identify a third variable that impacts the relationship between variables A and B that is often more interesting than the direct effect itself!

 In other words, the study of indirect effects allows us to present a more nuanced examination of relationships where a mediating or moderating variable influences the relationship between the independent and dependent variables.

 In spite of the great utility of testing for indirect effects, these methods are generally underutilized and not understood.
 In fact, it is quite common that the distinction between mediating and moderating effects is unclear.
 Therefore, this 6-week webinar program has been created to review the essentials of both mediating and moderating effects, as well as how these data analysis methods are nested within the context of a full quantitative research study.

 The objective of this webinar program is to enable the participant to structure and implement a full quantitative research study incorporating mediating and moderating effects analysis on their own.
 To meet this objective, attendees will meet a list of smaller objectives that include (but are not limited to):